MangelMaxime/Nacara/docsrc/blog/index.md

 # Quick start

 :::info
-**Nacara** is a young project but it already make generating documentation easy.
+**Nacara** is a young project but it already make generating documentation easy.2

 Here are some example of documentation website created using Nacara: